Geferg/nvim-config/README.md

 ```

 ### Notes
-- This step will clear out any old nvim config
+- This step will clear out any old nvim config, make sure you are inside the new WSL
 - Replace Geferg/nvim-config with your own repo if forking

 ## ✅ DONE!